I advertise the papers I think a lot about through my X highlights.

 My Google Scholar is here.

-AI for Innovation
+AI for Science and Innovation

 Where there's a will there's a way: ChatGPT is used more for science in countries where it is prohibited [Paper]